 Motherwell sign Ex-Everton striker James McFadden until end of season

-Motherwell have signed former Everton and Scotland striker James McFadden on a contract that runs until the end of the season.
+Motherwell have signed former Everton and Scotland striker James McFadden until the end of the season.

 The 29-year-old was most recently seen in action for Sunderland at the start of the year but is now back at the club with which he began his career, arriving on a free transfer.

 McFadden scored 32 goals for the Fir Park club as a teenager before Everton spent £1.25m on his services in 2003 - and is delighted to be back with the Steelmen, this time under Stuart McCall.

 McFadden told MFCTV: "It's great.
 I obviously had a good time the first time and I need to get back playing football and this is probably the best place for me at the moment.

 "I can't wait.
 Obviously the team have been doing well this season and I'm hoping I can add something and get some games under my belt and put my injury worries behind me.